Squirtle007/CUDA-Q/colab/README.md

 # Running CUDA-Q on [Colab](https://colab.research.google.com/)

-**Learn more about [CUDA-Q](https://developer.nvidia.com/cuda-q) with NVIDIA official [GitHub](https://github.com/NVIDIA/cuda-quantum/), then follow the steps below to run cudaq with free NVIDIA T4 GPU backend on Colab:**
+**Learn more about [CUDA-Q](https://developer.nvidia.com/cuda-q) with NVIDIA official [GitHub](https://github.com/NVIDIA/cuda-quantum/), then follow the steps below to run cudaq with free NVIDIA T4 GPU on Colab:**
 <br>
 <br>
 **Step 1.
 Make sure to select `Edit > Notebook settings > T4 GPU` as the backend for acceleration**